VMA-233

 Marine Attack Squadron 233 (VMA-233) was an A-4 Skyhawk attack squadron in the United States Marine Corps.
-The squadron, also known as the “Flying Deadheads”, were part of the Marine Forces Reserve and were based at Naval Air Station Norfolk, Virginia until their decommissioning in 1969.
+The squadron, also known as the "Flying Deadheads", were part of the Marine Forces Reserve and were based at Naval Air Station Norfolk, Virginia until their decommissioning in 1969.
 Originally activated during World War II, they fought in many areas of the Pacific War including the Battle of Guadalcanal as part of the Cactus Air Force, the Battle of Okinawa and the Battle of Balikpapan (1945).
 They were the only Marine Corps squadron to have three commanding officers killed during the course of the war and were credited with downing 8 Japanese aircraft.
-Following the surrender of Japan, the squadron was decommissioned on March 10, 1946.
+Following the surrender of Japan, the squadron was decommissioned on 10 March 1946.
 They were reactivated as part of the Reserves but were again decommissioned in 1969.

 History

-The squadron was originally formed on May 1, 1942, at Marine Corps Air Station Ewa, Hawaii as Marine Scout Bombing Squadron 233 (VMSB-233) flying the SBD-4 Dauntless.
+The squadron was originally formed on 1 May 1942, at Marine Corps Air Station Ewa, Hawaii as Marine Scout Bombing Squadron 233 (VMSB-233) flying the SBD-4 Dauntless.
 They deployed overseas in December 1942 on board the seaplane tender USS Wright and first debarked at Espiritu Santo.
-From December 25, 1942, until February 8, 1943, they operated from Henderson Field on Guadalcanal as part of the Cactus Air Force.
+From 25 December 1942, until 8 February 1943, they operated from Henderson Field on Guadalcanal as part of the Cactus Air Force.

-They were reorganized as Marine Torpedo Bombing Squadron 233 (VMTB-233) on May 22, 1943, but the official re-designation of the squadron did not take place until June 13, when they had returned to the United States.
-From August until October 29, 1943, the squadron again operated from Henderson Field.
+They were reorganized as Marine Torpedo Bombing Squadron 233 (VMTB-233) on 22 May 1943, but the official re-designation of the squadron did not take place until 13 June, when they had returned to the United States.
+From August until 29 October 1943, the squadron again operated from Henderson Field.
 Following the Battle of New Georgia the squadron was moved to Munda in New Georgia to conduct raids that would help cut off the Japanese garrison at Rabaul.
 While in the New Georgia area, they also operated from Piva Airfield and Torokina Airfield.

-On February 14, 1944, Avengers from VMTB-233 and VMTB-232 took part in a mission to sow mines in Simpson Harbor at Rabaul.
+On 14 February 1944, Avengers from VMTB-233 and VMTB-232 took part in a mission to sow mines in Simpson Harbor at Rabaul.
 The TBMs were to fly up in three groups of eight each at the slow speed of 160 knots to drop their parachute-mines, weighing 1,600 pounds a piece.
 The first group lost one plane.
 The commanding officer tried to radio the other TBFs to warn them to turn back but he couldn't make radio contact.
 The second group lost two planes.
-The third group was immediately found by searchlight and anti-aircraft guns while flying at 800 feet over the water and had five aircraft shotdown.
+The third group was immediately found by searchlight and anti-aircraft guns while flying at 800 feet over the water and had five aircraft shot down.
 A total of six planes and eighteen men were lost during the attack.
 Four of the eighteen men survived the loss of the six TBFs that evening.
 Of the four, none survived captivity.
 One was murdered at Tunnel Hill, two died of starvation / disease / medical neglect, and a fourth was murdered by the Japanese Navy sometime in April.